Frequently Asked Questions

-Our online courses are developed and offered completely through the internet in an asynchronous format using a learning management system called Canvas.
+Our online courses are developed and offered completely in an asynchronous format using a learning management system called Canvas.
 This asynchronous format means that you can enjoy the flexibility of accessing your courses seven days a week, 24 hours a day, including holidays.
 Your online courses will have assignment due dates and exams just like face-to-face courses.

 How do online courses compare to face-to-face courses?

 Both types of courses have dedicated instructors who are experts in their fields and model Christ-centered excellence in their courses.
 Through discussion forums, email, and other forms of communication, online instructors teach, mentor, advise, and interact with you as they would in a classroom on campus.
 Online classroom discussions happen in asynchronous forums instead of in a live classroom.
 You’ll have assignments in both types of courses and submit your completed work online.
 If you have an exam in an online course, you will take it online.